 Of course there a probably some areas in Arusha that are not recommended for tourists, but again, if you go there not showing your money all around with a camera and a watch that worth several months of salary there is no reason you have a problem.

-The other thing is going there on your own: the parks are just huge (serengeti is the size of belgium) and there is most risks of getting lost that being robbed... over 8 years ago
+The other thing is going there on your own: the parks are just huge (serengeti is the size of belgium) and there is most risks of getting lost that being robbed... almost 9 years ago